kalenkovich/EAFtoTXT/README.md

 _Why this level?_ More advanced students and researchers who want to reuse our lab's open-source code are likely to be comfortable running scripts at the command line, often finding this more convenient than having to hand-edit a script in order to adjust it to their requirements.

 ### Level 2:
-Modify the code to produce output listed chronologically by chronological ordering and  `@` tiers below the main tiers.
+Modify the code to produce output listed chronologically by chronological ordering and  annotations for subtiers below their respective main annotations.

 * Modify your code to output the list by chronological ordering.
 The ordering should be based on the start and end times, in that order.
 * In addition, your code should output subtier lines (lines that start with lower case `vcm@`, `xds@` or `lex@`) below the main tier lines.
 For example: